NoSkillGirl/VBA-AdvancedExcel/Send_email_using_VBA_from_google_account/README.md

 Scenario:

-Need to send report to different different clients.
-Where the reports are in the format 'company_name.xlsx' and all are saved in a folder.
+Your associate created monthly report for all the clients.
+She saved all files in a folder.
+She named the files according to client_name.

+You have a list of client names, contact person & contact email address.

+Your associate gives you folder location.
+Your job is to send client_name.xlsx from the folder given by your associate to client_email_address.

 How to use the file:
 - Enter the folder location, email id and password in sheet1.